Adriano-Nelex/Adriano-Nelex/README-en.md

 ## Details
   ➻ 🔭 I currently work at Fasters. </br>
-  ➻ 🌱 I'm getting deeper into PHP and Javascript. </br>
+  ➻ 🌱 New challenges: studying Strapi, Node.js, React, and Next.js. </br>
   ➻ 🤗 I like to experience new learning and collaborate with knowledge sharing. </br>
   ➻ 😄 Fullstack Javascript Course (Studying).